eparadis/portfolio/content/portfolio/nutrition_now.md

 We chose design principles to address each of the users' issues.

 - Wizard-style dialogs with minimal number of steps clearly prompt user
-- Image recognition of food elemenates most data entry
+- Image recognition of food elements most data entry
 - Non-technical portion measurements simplify data entry (ie: _"Was the portion bigger or smaller than your fist?"_)
 - Meal-time notifications remind users when they normally eat
 - Gradual increasing fidelity of portion questions prevents long time commitments when users are first establishing the habit of food tracking